 The extensive options list before 2020 means some cars have been fitted with unusually upmarket extras.
 Look out for older Tivolis with premium luxuries like a heated steering wheel or ventilated seats.

 Reliability and running costs

-The Tivoli was sold new with a 5-year unlimited mileage warranty, which was extended to 7 years in 2020.
+The Tivoli was sold new with a five-year unlimited mileage warranty, which was extended to seven years in 2020.
 Even if this has expired when you come to buy, it demonstrates Ssangyong’s confidence in its own reliability.
 There have been too few reports for a good overall assessment of its reliability but if you’re worried, try cinchCare for reassurance.

 The Tivoli has become Ssangyong’s best-selling model ever in the UK thanks to its low prices, matched with distinctive looks and high levels of equipment.
 The cabin is spacious and brightly designed.
 The boot is big, too.
 Tivoli running costs are generally good and it’s an easy car to drive.
 The long warranty is reassuring for anyone worried about an unfamiliar brand.

 Use our comparison tool to find the car for you